The Khovanov homology of (p,-p,q) pretzel knots: Main Result

 \begin{claim} $g^*(K_q) = 0$ and thus $s(K_q)=0$. \end{claim} We observe that there is a cobordism between $K_q$ and the two component unlink.
 We may resolve one crossing of $K_q$ to obtain a diagram of a link in the isotopy class of the two component unlink.
 Resolving the crossing amounts to adding in a band splitting the knot into two components.
 (See Figure \ref{cobordism}).

 We may then cap off the unlink end with 2 discs to obtain a disc bounding $K_q$.
 Therefore $K_q$ is a slice knot ($g^*(K_q)=0$).
 Therefore $|s(K_q)| \leq 0$ so $s(K_q)=0$.

 We now complete the proof.
-Because $s(K_q) = 0$, the remaining copies of $\Q$ in the $E_{\infty}$ page of Lee's spectral sequence must be in $q$-gradings $-1$ and $1$.
-The only copies of $\Q$ in those gradings in the $E_1$ term are in the $0^{th}$ homological grading (Table \ref{spectral}).
+Because $s(K_q) = 0$, the remaining copies of $\Q$ in the $E_{\infty}$ page of Lee's spectral sequence must be in quantum gradings $-1$ and $1$.
+The only copies of $\Q$ in those gradings in the $E_1$ term are in the zeroeth homological grading (Table \ref{spectral}).
 Therefore all differentials on these two copies of $\Q$ must be trivial so that they survive to the $E_{\infty}$ page.
-All other copies of $\Q$ on the $E^2$ page must not survive to the $E_{\infty}$ page.
+All other copies of $\Q$ on the $E_1$ page must not survive to the $E_{\infty}$ page.

-Recall that the $r^{th}$ differential goes up $1$ and over $r$, because of an indexing that differs from the standard indexing for a spectral sequence induced by a fibration.
+Recall that the $r^{th}$ differential goes up $1$ and over $r$, because of an indexing that differs from the standard indexing for a spectral sequence induced by a filtration.
 (See the note in section 3.1 for further explanation).
 Let $d_r^{p,q}$ denote the differential on the $r^{th}$ page from $E_r^{p,q}$ to $E_r^{p+1,q+r}$.
 We know that $d_r^{0,-1} = 0$ and $d_r^{0,1}$ acts trivially on one copy of $\Q$ for every $r$ based on the value of $s(K_q)$.
-Because the row corresponding to the second homological grading has only $0$s, $d_r^{1,1}=0$, $\forall r$.
-Therefore if $a\neq 0$, an additional copy of $\Q$ will survive in $E_{\infty}^{1,1}$, contradicting Lee's result that there can only be two copies of $\Q$ on the $E_{\infty}$ page.
-Because the row corresponding to the first homological grading has $0$s in $q$-gradings greater than $3$, $d_r^{0,3}=0$ $\forall r$.Therefore if $b\neq 0$, an additional copy of $\Q$ will survive in $E_{\infty}^{0,3}$, again contradicting Lee's result.
+Because the row corresponding to the second homological grading has only zeros, $d_r^{1,1}=0$, for all $r\geq 1$.
+Thus if $a\neq 0$, an additional copy of $\Q$ will survive in $E_{\infty}^{1,1}$, contradicting Lee's result that there can only be two copies of $\Q$ on the $E_{\infty}$ page.
+Therefore $a=0$ and $d_r^{0,1}=0$ for all $r\geq 1$.
+Because the row corresponding to the first homological grading has zeros in quantum gradings greater than $3$, $d_r^{0,3}=0$ for all $r\geq 1$.
+Therefore if $b\neq 0$, an additional copy of $\Q$ will survive in $E_{\infty}^{0,3}$, again contradicting Lee's result.
 Therefore $a=b=0$, and the Khovanov homology of $K_q$ is as stated in the theorem. \end{proof} }